Swansea Sixth form College, Swansea College

 - Language of instruction: English,

-- Type of training: co-educational.
+- Type of studying: mixed.

 Swansea Sixth Form College offers the opportunity to take exams at WJEC, AQA, Pearson Edexcel, and Cambridge International (CAIE).